rishavkumarnit/user-frontend/README.md

 Cron jobs can't be implemented as the server on render gets killed autamatically after few minutes of inactivity.
 Therefore used simple db based logic.

+Please use user-sevice in small(mobile size) screens only.

 **Live Demo:** https://user-frontend-eta.vercel.app/